 Please remember as we said earlier, genetics alone aren’t the sole determiner of whether you’ll grow monster marijuana plants or harvest monster yields.

-Also note that many of the strains that produce the largest yields are Indica-dominant, which means a different kind of high than strains that are pure Sativa or even a Sativa-dominant hybrid.
+Also note that many marijuana strains that produce the largest yields are Indica-dominant, which means a different kind of high than strains that are pure Sativa or even a Sativa-dominant hybrid.

-When you want the largest marijuana plants with the biggest yields, the five plus strains we just gave you are going to yield huge stacks of sticky buds as long as you’re paying attention to growing conditions and feeding them good food, as any caring grower should
+When you want the largest marijuana plants with the biggest yields, the monster marijuana strains we just gave you are going to yield huge stacks of sticky buds as long as you’re paying attention to growing conditions and feeding them good food, as any caring grower should